expresspigeon/blog/src/content/kb/contacts/contact-lists.md

 *  **Country** - Your country.

-> The Physical address properties will be automatically attached to the bottom of your newsletters.
+> The Physical address properties will be automatically attached to the bottom of your templates.
 >It is a requirement by [CAN SPAM Act](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business).

 The values from the **General** tab along with the **Physical address** will be used each time you send to a